 We are subject to federal, state and local regulations governing storage, handling and disposal of these radioactive materials and waste products.
 Outside of the United States, we are also subject to radiation regulations that vary from country to country.
 The improper storage, use and disposal of such materials by us and/or our customers could result in direct or secondary liability, including penalties and fines, to us in the event of environmental contamination or physical injury.
 We cannot eliminate the risk of accidental contamination or injury from those radioactive materials nor can we control the practices of our customers.
-The sale and use of our products was defective.
+The sale and use of our products with radioactive sources or materials could also lead to the filing of claims if someone were to allege injury from the use of one of our products or allege that one of our products was defective.
 Such a claim could result in substantial damages, be costly and time-consuming to defend and adversely affect the marketability of our products and our reputation.